 The top set will be 5-8 reps, and then back off 8-10.

 Let’s say you’ve plateaued on 150×7.
 Back the weight off 20% and work back up.
 The backoff can be around 10% lower to start.

 Week 4 – 130×7, 115×8

 The same rules apply.
 Add weight once you do 8 or more reps on the top set and 10 or more on the backoff set.

 Throw in a couple of the assistance exercises shown in this article and try to get stronger at them in the same manner.

-Overhead Press For Strength
+Overhead Press Strength Progression